gautamnaik1994/vim-panda-bt/README.md

 Plug 'gautamnaik1994/vim-panda-bt'
 ```

-### Requirements

-For the plugin to work properly, you will need to add **.BT.txt** as your file extension while creating new Panda Behaviour Tree file.

 ### Usage
-Add the following line to your .vimrc or init.vim
+Incase, for some reason, the syntax highligting does not work, add the following line to your .vimrc or init.vim
 ```vim
 au BufNewFile,BufRead *.BT.txt,*.BT.lib.txt set ft=pandabt
 ```